mattacevedo/UM-Document-Chat/README.md

 * `INDEX_NAME` - the name of the your index in MS Cognitive Search; you will create this soon.

 # Creating Your Vector Index in Cognitive Search
 While you can create a Cognitive Search index in the Azure Portal, it doesn't give you all the options to create a vector-enabled index. the `createsearchindex.mjs` file here will do it for you, creating an index that is ready to go for 1,536-dimension, OpenAI Ada-friendly index.
+It will use the name stored in your `INDEX_NAME` environment variable.

 Run `node createsearchindex.mjs` from the Terminal to create your index.

 # Deploy the App
 I recommend using the Azure Web App plugin from Visual Studio Code to deploy the app.
-Keep in mind that web apps in Azure should run on port 8080.
+Keep in mind that web apps in Azure should run on port 8080 (this app is already set up accordingly).

 # Uploading Your Source Document
 Either locally or in the deployed app, visit `/uploader` to upload a Word or PDF document for processing.
 The app will extract the text, segment it into 750-word chunks with 100-word overlap, get vector embeddings for each chunk with OpenAI Ada, and send the vector values to the vector index.